nhh-ban/git-JoakimSaael/README.md

 You can, of course, move up and down this ladder of difficulty as you see fit yourself.

+Comment: MY ANSWER FOR PROBLEM 2 IS IN `galaxy_skeleton2.R`

 ## Problem 3

 The authors of the papers referenced above claim that their galaxy catalog is approximately complete because it is a *representative* sample of a particular volume in space (the ball of radius 11 megaparsecs centered on you and me).
 There are, however, some signs that the smaller objects are under-represented in the sample.
 Can you make a plot that reveals this tendency and a likely explanation?

+Comment: MY ANSWER FOR PROBLEM 3 IS IN `problem3.R` and my interpretation is below:

+Scatter plots of linear diameter against stellar mass, indicative mass, and hydrogen mass consistently revealed an underrepresentation of smaller galaxies.
+This suggests possible observational biases, sample selection biases, or physical processes affecting smaller galaxies in the surveyed region.

 ## Problem 4 (optional)